Pellet Stove Reviews: How to Compare Pellet Stoves

 Fuel Type

-The type of fuel the stove is designed to use.
-Burning high ash fuel in a stove designed for premium fuel can lead to clogging in the burn pot and frequent ash removal
+The type of fuel the unit is designed to use.
+Burning high ash fuel in a stove designed for premium fuel can lead to clogging in the burn pot and frequent ash removal.
+See

 Glass Air Wash